stfnwong/slzlm/README.md

 To make it easier to see how this works I decided I would try to write a `python` interface so that I can make notebooks.
 This is why there are `poetry` files in this project.

+Poetry may be the least worst package manager out there but I stil hate it.
+To create the venv [install poetry](https://python-poetry.org/docs/) using that link or your package manager and then do

+`poetry install`

+Add `-vvv` to the end of the above command to also see a lot of text.
+The build doesn't work with poetry yet and perhaps never will, so don't do anything else.

 As of this writing, to get the python packages built do

 `python setup.py build_ext -i`